schemers/homebridge-hunterdouglas-platinum/README.md

 - `"statusPollingSeconds"` time in seconds to poll for blind positions.
 Default is 60 seconds.

 * `"setPositionDelayMsecs"` time in msecs to delay setting blind positions.
 This smooths things out when you are dragging slider.
 Default is 2500 msecs.

+* `"createVirtualRoomBlind"` Creates a virtual blind for each room that contains all the blinds in the room.
+Default is true.
+Changing this blind will change all blinds in the room.

+* `"createDiscreteBlinds"` Creates a blind for each real blind.
+Default is true.
+You might want to turn this off if you want only the virtual room blind.

+* `"prefixRoomNameToBlindName"` Prefix the room name to each discrete blind name.
+Default is true.

 # Implemented HomeKit Accessory Types